-In 2021/2022 the Council received both its local share and the central share of additional Business Rates Section 31 grants totalling £18.428m.
-This is to compensate for the loss of Business Rates income as a result of the extended retail relief given to retail hospitality and leisure businesses and nursery providers to support them through the Covid-19 pandemic.
-In Collection Fund accounting the deficit incurred as a result of the loss of Business Rates income in 2021/2022 will not be charged to the General Fund until 2022/2023.
-As a result the local share of £7.448m has been transferred to an earmarked revenue reserve to be drawn down in 2022/23 to offset the deficit.
-The remaining central share of £10.98m will be paid back to central government in 2022/23 and has been included as a creditor on the balance sheet.
+In 2021/22 the Council received additional Business Rates Section 31 grants of £8.4m, which included compensation for the loss of business rates income as a result of the extended retail relief given to retail hospitality and leisure businesses and nursery providers to support them through the Covid 19 pandemic.
+The legislation governing Collection Fund accounting means the related deficit as a result of the loss of Business Rates income in 2021/22 due to this relief has been charged to the Council's General Fund in 2022/23.
+The additional grants were transferred to the NNDR Reserve in 2021/22 and drawn down from the NNDR Reserve in-year to offset the deficit in 2022/23.